MassDotMoney/nested-ledger-plugin/README.md

 # Testing environment setup:

-Setup the testing environment with the help of this [page](https://developers.ledger.com/docs/dapp/nano-plugin/testing/).
+Find more information about testing environment with this [page](https://developers.ledger.com/docs/dapp/nano-plugin/testing/).

 ## Build the apps